 Amniotic fluid is the water that surrounds your baby in the womb.
 Membranes or layers of tissue hold in this fluid.
 This membrane is called the amniotic sac.

-Often, the membranes rupture (break) at the end of the first stage of labor.
-This is often called “when the water breaks.”
+Often, the membranes rupture (break) during labor.
+This is often called "when the water breaks."

 Sometimes the membranes break before a woman goes into labor.
 When the water breaks early, it is called premature rupture of membranes (PROM).
 Most women will go into labor on their own within 24 hours.

 If the water breaks before the 37th week of pregnancy, it is called preterm premature rupture of membranes (PPROM).
 The earlier your water breaks, the more serious it is for you and your baby.

 In most cases, the cause of PROM is unknown.
 Some causes or risk factors may be:

 Most women whose water breaks before labor do not have a risk factor.